dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-notifications.md

 ### Email

+There are two options for setting up email notifications.
+As a **user** you can set up email notifications for yourself under your Profile.
+As an **admin** you can setup notifications on your team members behalf.

-To set up email noticiations first navigate to your **Profile** (found in the top right hand side of dbt Cloud) and the select **Notifications**.
+* **As a user:** To set up email notifications first navigate to your **Profile** (found in the top right hand side of dbt Cloud) and the select **Notifications**.\
+\

-Next select **Edit** and select the type of Notification (Succeeds, Fails or Is Cancelled) for each Job for which you woud like to be notified.
+Next select **Edit** and select the type of Notification (Succeeds, Fails or Is Cancelled) for each Job for which you would like to be notified.

+* **As an admin:** To set up email notifications navigate to Account Settings > Notifications.\
+\
+Select the User you'd like to set notifications for.
+Select **Edit** and select the type of Notification (Succeeds, Fails or Is Cancelled) for each Job for which they will be notified.

 Finally press **Save**.